Bowl Me Over

 Looking for something more?
 Here's a few more flavor combinations to enjoy!

-• olive oil, kosher salt and pepper
+• Olive oil, kosher salt and pepper.

 • minced fresh herbs - adds a ton of flavor without a lot of work!

-• a sprinkle of your favorite seasoning
+• A sprinkle of your favorite seasoning, like lemon pepper salt.

 • toss them with a pinch of red pepper flakes to add a bit of heat!